 Well-located and well-managed malls thrive

 Ultimately, the success of retail REITs depends on how well-located and well-managed their malls are.
-While short-term hiccups may occur, such as the newly mandated decrease in mall capacity and dining group size, high quality malls will always be able to attract new tenants and keep shoppers coming back.
+While short-term hiccups may occur, high quality malls will always be able to attract new tenants and keep shoppers coming back.